JCR-UK

 Falmouth had its own Jewish cemetery:

 • Falmouth Jews' Burial Ground, A39 Falmouth Road, Penryn, Ponsharden, Falmouth TR10 8AB.
-Established about 1780, the cemetery contains over 50 recorded burials, of which over 30 have in-situ legible gravestones.
+The burial ground was established about 1780 when the plot of land was presented to the Jewish community by Lord de Dunstanville (who also presented an adjoining plot to the Christian Non-Conformists.
+The cemetery contains over 50 recorded burials, of which over 30 have in-situ legible gravestones.
 The earliest in-situ gravestone is dated 1790 and the latest 1868, apart from a burial in 1913, long after the Falmouth Jewish community had dispersed.
 The cemetery is one of the disused cemeteries administered by the Board of Deputies of British Jews.

 The cemetery is a Scheduled Monument, listed from 17 October 2002 (latest amendment 20 December 2019 (number 1020815).
 See Historic England Listing & Description